Demand-responsive transport: Licensing

 DRT schemes may require new or amended legislation, or special dispensation, to operate, as they do not meet the traditional licensing model of authorised bus transport providers or licensed taxicab operators.
 The status has caused controversy between bus and taxi operators when the DRT service picks up passengers without pre-booking, due to the licensing issues.
 Issues may also arise surrounding tax and fuel subsidy for DRT services.

 Effectiveness

-Ridership on DRT services is usually quite low (less than ten passengers per hour), but DRT can provide coverage effectively.
+Ridership on DRT services is usually quite low (less than ten passengers per vehicle-revenue hour), but DRT can provide coverage effectively.

 Analysis of the Yorbus DRT scheme in a rural area of the UK showed very little combination of individual travel needs.
 Of the 35% of operating hours when the vehicles were carrying passengers, there was just one passenger (or a couple travelling together) for 74% of the time, and two passengers (or couples travelling together) for a further 20% of the time.
 The 15-seat minibuses could have been replaced by small taxis without capacity problems for 97% of the operating hours.

-List of current DRT systems by country

-Since the mid-2010s several DRT projects started up but failed.

-In the US several DRT operators appeared and promptly failed, due to either lack of customers or health and safety issues.
-2019 trials in London found that "satisfaction was really high"; users scored the service at 4.8/5 and praised ease of use, safety, cleanliness and accessibility.
-But low take-up, misunderstandings about who the service was for, and safety concerns about unlit stops—together with problems due to the COVID pandemic from 2020—caused the trials to fail.

-Lukas Foljanty, a shared-mobility enthusiast and market expert, keeps track of the different DRT schemes around the world and thinks a tipping point may have been reached in 2022.
-There were at least 450 schemes around the world, and in 2021 fifty-four new projects started within a three-month period.

-David Carnero of Europe-wide DRT technology company Padam said that successful DRT requires subsidies, must be delivered at scale, and must be part of an integrated, rather than competitive, transport policy.